-Given two sets of numbers, the first one between 0 and 230,000 acres and the second one between 0 and 300 liters biodiesel/acre/year that respectively represent the cultivating area with sunflower and the land's yield.
+Given two sets of numbers, the first one between 0 and 170,000 acres and the second one between 0 and 360 liters biodiesel/acre/year that respectively represent the cultivating area with rapeseed and the land's yield.
 What should the annual production of biodiesel be?
-In this paper the annual biodiesel production at a biodiesel plant in relation to the cultivating area with sunflower and to the land's yield was estimated by the building a Mamdani-type fuzzy inference system using the Fuzzy Logic Toolbox Graphical User Interface (GUI) Tools of Matlab (Intelligent system).
-Data for this study were collected by research papers concerning the range of sunflower yield for various land categories (infertile rainfed land, fertile irrigated land).
+In this paper the annual biodiesel's production at a biodiesel plant in relation to the cultivating area with rapeseed and to the land's yield was estimated by the building a Mamdani-type fuzzy inference system using the Fuzzy Logic Toolbox Graphical User Interface (GUI) Tools of Matlab (Intelligent system).
+Data for this study were collected by research papers concerning the range of rapeseed yield for various land's categories (infertile rainfed land, fertile irrigated land).

-Results & Discussion
+Results-Discussion